 Lloyd Fleisher, Professor of Pharmacology, IACUC Chair

 Dr. Fleisher has thirty-two years of experience in biomedical research, including twenty-seven years as faculty at the NCSU College of Veterinary Medicine.
 He has served as a voting member of the NCSU IACUC since 2002, including four years as Vice Chair and four years as Chair.
 He participates in AVAU (protocol) pre-review, provides final protocol review and approval after protocols are reviewed by the IACUC, directs all convened meetings of the committee and initiates investigations of animal use protocol noncompliance.
 Dr. Fleisher also participates in animal facility inspections whenever possible.
-In his role as Chair of the Institutional Animal Care and Use Committee, Dr. Fleisher reports to the University’s Institutional Official, Dr. Terri L. Lomax, Vice Chancellor for Office of Research & Innovation.
+In his role as Chair of the Institutional Animal Care and Use Committee, Dr. Fleisher reports to the University’s Institutional Official, Richard Best, Associate Director for Compliance.

 - Email: email@example.com